wallarm/product-documentation/docs/2.16/admin-en/installation-kong-en.md

 --8<-- "../include/elevated-priveleges.md"

 !!! info "If Wallarm WAF is already installed in your environment"
-    If you install Wallarm WAF instead of already existing Wallarm WAF or need to duplicate the installation in the same environment, please keep the same WAF version as currently used or update the version of all installations to the latest.
+    If you install Wallarm WAF instead of an already existing Wallarm WAF or need to duplicate the installation in the same environment, then please keep the same WAF version as currently used or update all installations to the latest version.
 For the postanalytics installed separately, versions of substite or duplicate installations must be the same as already installed postanalytics too.

-    To check the installed version if WAF node and postanalytics are installed on the same server:
+    To check the installed version of WAF node and postanalytics installed on the same server:

     === "Debian"
         ```bash